£80.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Campagnolo Nuovo/Super Record down tube shifters (or gear levers if you prefer), hailing from Italy and in production during the 1980s.
-Made from aluminium/steel and weighing in at 42 grams - incredibly lightweight for downtube shifters at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Campagnolo Nuovo / Super Record front mech, hailing from Italy and dating back to 1978.
+Made from aluminium/steel and weighing in at 91 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 TECHNICAL INFO